TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.3 Motion in the Kepler Orbit/Description.md

 I know that this might seem silly, as the biggest reason I disliked the previous two exercises is that it was pretty much all trigonometry and hyperbolic trigonometry manipulation, and these equations are also a lot of that.
 However, these equations regard analytically solving integrals, which I found I am somewhat out of practice with.
 I figure, these exercises will give me a decent refresher on gross integers, even if they're all more or less the same type of integral with some variation.
 Some of these integrals are more gross than others, but I figure this is good practice.
 After all, these self imposed exercises are more so for me to refresh on material rather than learn new material (that's what the project is for).
 Without further ado, let's get into it.

 ## Description of Project
 Since this section was about the motion in a Kepler orbit, I wanted to make an animation that showed the actual motion of a particle in an orbit given certain initial conditions, in this case, starting position and starting velocity.
+I wanted to make sure this program also showcased elliptical orbits as well as hyberolic orbits as well.
 This project is very similar to the project from Section 1.2, but slightly different.
 The project from the previous section showed an animation of a Kepler orbit using the true anomaly as the input variable, while this one would focus more on the input variable being time instead.
 Another addition I wanted to add was changing the representation from 2D to 3d.
 This section of the book had a subsection that talked about the representation of an orbit in 3D and I wanted to capture that in my project as well.
 It was also rather convenient that the final subsection generalized it so that the dimentions (or reference frame) didn't matter too much.

 ### Creating the GUI
 I wanted to talk about this first, as it is the least interesting of the comments I have about the project.
 The GUI itself is modeled after the GUI from the project in Section 1.2.
 I used the Tkinter library to create it, and even kept most of the formating the same.
 There is a brief instruction set as well as text boxes to input the starting values for both position and velocity.
 I even kept the error handling the same just in case the user tries to give invalid inputs.